-Sicknick case still open, but prosecutors stymied in filing homicide charges so far
+Sicknick case still open but prosecutors stymied in filing homicide charges so far

-No cause of death has been given nearly a month after Sicknick died
+No cause of death has been given, nearly a month after Sicknick died

-Prosecutors are facing significant hurdles in filing homicide charges in the death of Capitol police officer Brian Sicknick, who died after the Jan.
-6 riot in Washington, D.C., particularly since a suspect has yet to be arrested almost a month after the deadly siege, multiple sources told Fox News.
+Prosecutors are facing significant hurdles in filing homicide charges in the case of Capitol Police officer Brian Sicknick, who died after the Jan.
+6 riot in Washington, D.C., particularly since a suspect has yet to be arrested almost a month after the siege, multiple sources told Fox News.

 CAPITOL RIOT'S 'QANON SHAMAN' SAYS IN STATEMENT: 'I WAS WRONG'